 - Offering a “zero waste assessment” to review current food ware products and recycling setups, and make recommendations

 - Provide UBC artwork such as signage and posters

 UBC will also be implementing a public communications campaign to support the Zero Waste Food Ware Strategy in late 2019/early 2020.

-Development and Approval of the Strategy
+Strategy Development and Approval

 In 2018 we began collaborating with Metro Vancouver and the City of Vancouver, and consulted with food business stakeholders on campus, on the development of our Zero Waste Food Ware Strategy to reduce and recycle single use food service ware and packaging, such as coffee cups and take-out food containers.

 Following consultations in June 2018, a follow-up survey was also distributed.
 Through this process we captured lots of input and ideas which helped us craft the strategy.
 We also distributed the draft strategy to campus food business stakeholders for comment.